-To combat these invasives that have taken over, Polk County Conservation Board and the City of Des Moines have come up with an aggressive plan to restore the woodlands back to a natural healthy ecosystem.
+Using the universal soil loss equation (USLE), it has been estimated annual soil loss could be reduced from 2.4 tons/acre to 0.7 tons/acre if invasive species are removed and native vegetation reestablished.
+To realize these reductions, Polk County Conservation Board and the City of Des Moines have developed an aggressive plan to restore the woodlands back to a natural healthy ecosystem.